pt-estimate/python/README.md

-##A collection of statistical tests for analyzing group differences
+##A collection of statistical techniques for experimenting with data.